How to top up your State Pension

 The deadline for this concession was originally set for April 2023 but, as that date drew near, the DWP was inundated by pension savers desperate to beat the cut-off time, with many claiming they were simply unable to get through.

-In response to ongoing difficulties experienced by applicants, the Government pushed the date back to April 2025.
+In response to ongoing difficulties experienced by applicants, the Government has pushed the date back to April 2025.

 Let’s take a closer look at the role of your National Insurance record in determining the size of your State Pension, and how to go about making voluntary contributions.

-What happens if you haven't paid enough National Insurance contributions?
+What happens if you haven't paid enough National Insurance Contributions?

 Your National Insurance (NI) record determines how much State Pension you receive.